-"I started out as a sole trader in 2006.
-I'd already been to college to do an NVQ level three apprenticeship and then I worked for a firm for two years.
+"I started out as a sole trader more than a decade ago.
+I'd already been to college to do an NVQ level three apprenticeship, and then I worked for a firm for two years.
 Because the work was subcontracted, I was already registered with HM Revenue & Customs [HMRC] as self-employed before striking out on my own.

 "Even as a sole trader, I could take on staff.
 Sometimes I asked other self-employed tradesmen to help out, if a job was too big for me.